pdf-raku/PDF-API6/README.md

 - Text transforms are applied after any [Graphics Transform](#transform).

-- This replaces any existng text positioning or transforms.
+- This replaces any existing text positioning or transforms.

 ### print